Credit Card Calculator

 There are many different resources on the internet to help determine which CC is best.
 CardBenefit.com is one example.

-Financially responsible CC holders who do not carry revolving credit from month to month will not have to worry about transferring balances from one CC to another because they do not accrue interest on their cards.
+Financially responsible CC holders who do not carry revolving credit from month to month most likely do not have to worry about transferring balances from one CC to another because they do not accrue interest on their cards.
 But people who do should probably consider applying for a favorable balance transfer CC, usually in the form of one with a low or zero introductory rate.
 Interest is the bane of all borrowers, why not have as low a rate as possible , or even none at all?
 This is what the superhero balance transfer CCs help with: refinancing to friendlier loan terms.
 For instance, a spender who has accidentally accrued lots of debt on a high interest rewards CC may want to apply for and receive a CC geared for balance transfers, which usually comes with a short period of interest-free accumulation of debt.
 The interest-free period is generally 6-21 months, after which the CC will require interest payment on top of principal.
 Some cards can charge a fee of 3 or 4% of the total amount transferred.
 Try to avoid these unless the low or zero interest provides a bigger financial incentive to do so.
 Balance transfers generally do not count towards rewards or cash back features.

 Quick Tip 6: If carrying balances, be aware of the interest rates and the required payments in the coming months.
 When viewing statements online from different issuers, they may deploy sly methods to complicate things in order to make a quick buck.
 It is important to understand the differences between balances.
 A current balance is the sum of all debt owed that hasn't been paid back since the inception of the CC account.
 A statement balance consists of everything between the date the statement was generated until the end of the billing cycle.
 Then there is the minimum payment, which is the payment that must be made at the end of each month to avoid fees.
-While it is of utmost importance to at least make the minimum payment, which is the payment that must be made at the end of each month to avoid fees, it is highly, highly recommended for a financially responsible person to just pay the current balance month to month.
-It is helpful for some people to set up automatic payments towards their current balance and to go on with their busy lives without a worry.

 It is possible to withdraw credit from a CC for physical cash.
 This is called a cash advance, and they are usually slapped with skyrocketed APRs.
 There is no grace period as interest accumulates immediately, cash advances don't count towards rewards, and there is usually a cash advance fee.
 On top of that, the ATM used will probably also charge a fee.